8bit-pixies/Ramble/readme.md

 How it Works
 ============

-To understand the differences between Ramble and other combinatory parsers please read [Ramble: A Parser Combinator](http://www.slideshare.net/chapm0nsiu/ramble-introduction).
+To understand the differences between Ramble and other combinatory parsers please read [Ramble: A Parser Combinator in R](http://www.slideshare.net/chapm0nsiu/ramble-introduction).

 Example
 =======